gabrielcipriano/ciprianodotdev/README.md

 ## to publish

-Just push to the main branch and the github pages will update automatically
+Just push to the main branch and the [cloufare pages](https://pages.cloudflare.com/) will update automatically